 Shikoku Pilgrimage self guided walking tour, Japan

-Prices per person based on 2 people travelling.
+Prices per person based on double occupancy.

 Description of Shikoku Pilgrimage self guided walking tour, Japan